Antigua and Barbuda Programme

 Family of six members: USD 150,000 (including government processing fees for a family of six)

-The following government processing fees are applicable for all the options:
+The following government processing fees are applicable to all the Antigua and Barbuda citizenship by investment options:

 - Family of 4 or less USD 30,000